 The conformity assessment procedure is defined in Annex II of the MED.
 It usually consists of a combination of type examination (module B) and a quality assurance module (modules D, E or F).
 In individual cases an individual test (module G) may be carried out.
 With the exception of individual testing, proper approval always consists of a module combination (B + D, B + E or B + F).
 For each successfully tested module, the notified body will issue a MED certificate.

 After receipt of the certificates, the conformity assessment procedure is concluded with the issue of the declaration of conformity by the manufacturer.
 He also affixes the conformity mark (wheel mark symbol) as well as the identification number of the notified body and the year of marking to the product.

 You will find an overview of marine equipment approved throughout Europe in the MED database of the EU Commission.
-The previous MarED database is also currently available, but will be no longer updated.

 EU Declaration of Conformity

 By issuing the EU Declaration of Conformity (DoC), the manufacturer declares that his product complies with the requirements of the Marine Equipment Directive.
 With this declaration, the manufacturer assumes the responsibility and obligations according to Article 12 paragraph 1 MED.
 The EU Declaration of Conformity must be carried on board as a central accompanying document.
 An overview of the essential contents of an EU Declaration of Conformity has been drawn up by the European market surveillance authorities.

 Mutual recognition agreement EU – USA